High Protein Butternut Squash Chickpea Curry

 • Coconut Milk – canned.

-• Bulb – I prefer to use fresh garlic because I think it tastes better.
+• Garlic – I prefer to use fresh garlic because I think it tastes better.
 You can also use store-bought minced garlic if you want to save some prep time.

 • Onion – I would recommend using a sweet, white or yellow onion.